Revivekirin/2025capstone/README.md

 A Dockerized web crawler for security intelligence – supporting news, dark web leaks, and MITRE ATT\&CK mapping.

 ✅ **Tested on:** macOS with M2 chip
-⚠️ If you encounter issues on a different OS, feel free to message me on KakaoTalk.
+⚠️ You should fill up you own .env file
+-

 ---